When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Rossendale - the English twin town is a district with borough status in Lancashire, England.
 It comprises a number of former mill communities located in the valley of the River Irwell in the industrial north-west of England.

 The borough was formed on 1 April 1974 under the Local Government Act 1972 from the boroughs of Bacup, Haslingden, Rawtenstall, part of the borough of Ramsbottom and the borough of Whitworth.
 Rossendale borders Greater Manchester and Calderdale.
-Rossendale ward covers 138 square kilometres and has a population of 71,432.
+The district of Rossendale covers 138 square kilometres and has a population of around 67,000.

-The impetus for Bocholt's twinning with Rossendale came from British soldiers immediately after the Second World War.
+The Bocholt partnership with Rossendale was initiated by British soldiers immediately after the Second World War.
 The first official youth exchange between the two twin towns took place in 1952.
-In 1977, the long-standing, close friendly relations between the two towns were sealed with the exchange of twinning certificates.
+In 1977, the long-standing, close and friendly relationship between the two towns was sealed with the exchange of twinning certificates.

 Aurillac (France)

-Aurillac - the French twin town in the green heart of France has 26,876 inhabitants.
-It is located in the heart of Europe's largest volcano, which offers breathtaking landscapes.
-The city is the seat of the prefecture of the Cantal département with a central function.
-A large part of the administrative and services, shops and cultural and sports facilities are concentrated here.
+Aurillac - the French twin town in the green heart of France has around 26,000 inhabitants.
+It is located on the largest volcano in Europe, which boasts breathtaking landscapes.
+The city is the seat of the prefecture of the Département of Cantal with a central function.
+The majority of administrative and service centres, shops and cultural and sports facilities are concentrated here.

-The town of Aurillac is known for its quality of life, gastronomy, cultural offer, nature sports, festivals and architectural charm.
+The town of Aurillac is renowned for its quality of life, its gastronomy, its cultural offerings, its outdoor sports, its festivals and its architectural charm.
 Aurillac is the European capital of the umbrella.
-The twinning of Bocholt and Aurillac was sealed in 1972, when Aurillac celebrated its 1,000th anniversary and Bocholt its 750th.
+Bocholt and Aurillac were twinned in 1972, when Aurillac celebrated its 1,000th anniversary and Bocholt its 750th anniversary.

 Arpajon-sur-Cère (France)

-Arpajon-sur-Cère - is a neighbour of Aurillac and is located in the south of the Cantal department in the Auvergne Massif Central.
-This geographical location and the green surroundings near the mountains make it a place where people like to live, pass through and spend their holidays.
+Arpajon-sur-Cère - is a neighbour of Aurillac and is located in the south of the department of Cantal in the Auvergne in the Massif Central.
+This geographical location and the green surroundings near the mountains make it a place where people like to live, travel through and spend their holidays.

-In 1974, Arpajon-sur-Cère joined the partnership with Bocholt.
-At that time, Aurillac and Arpajon came together in an inter-communal working group and fulfilled a number of communal tasks in community.
-Today Arpajon-sur-Cère is independent and thus the second French twin town of the city of Bocholt.
+In 1972, Arpajon-sur-Cère joined the partnership with Bocholt.
+Aurillac and Arpajon joined forces in an inter-communal working group and fulfilled a number of communal tasks together.
+Today, Arpajon-sur-Cère is independent and thus the second French twin town of the city of Bocholt.

 Akmene (Lithuania)

-Akmenė - the rayon (cf. county) of Akmenė was established in 1949 in the north of Lithuania.
+Akmenė - the district of Akmenė was founded in 1949 in the north of Lithuania.
 Its area is 84 square kilometres.
-Akmenė has about 21,000 inhabitants and is located on the Latvian border.
+Akmenė has around 28,000 inhabitants and is located on the Latvian border.
 There are three towns: Naujoji Akmenė, Akmenė and Venta.
-In addition, the municipality of Papile, the municipality of Kruopiai and more than 160 villages belong to the rayon.
+The district also includes the municipality of Papile, the municipality of Kruopiai and more than 165 villages.

 The town of Naujoji Akmenė is the administrative centre of the region.
-The total area of the rayon is 105,600 hectares.
-As the soil in the district is very fertile, it offers favourable conditions for agriculture and livestock breeding.
-Akmenė Rajon is a place of discovery at every turn, both in terms of the natural history and legends of the district.
-In the mid-90s, the city of Bocholt and the Rajon Akmenė signed a declaration of friendship.
+The total area of the district is 844 square kilometres.
+As the soil in the district is very fertile, it offers favourable conditions for agriculture and livestock farming.
+Akmenė district is a place of discovery at every turn, both in terms of natural history and the district's legends.
+In the mid-1990s, the city of Bocholt and the Akmenė district signed a declaration of friendship.

-Contacts and friendships between the Lithuanian and German people have developed from these aid transports.
-On 16 June 2000, the Rajon Akmenė and the city of Bocholt concluded an official friendship treaty to reaffirm and further promote the good relations between the two cities.
-On 14 May 2022, the official twinning between Bocholt and the Rajon Akmene was sealed by the exchange of documents.
+Contacts and friendships between the Lithuanian and German people developed from these initial aid transports.
+On 16 June 2000, the Akmenė district and the city of Bocholt signed an official friendship agreement to strengthen and further promote the good relations between the two cities.
+On 14 May 2022, the official town twinning between Bocholt and the Akmene district was sealed with the exchange of town twinning certificates.

 Wuxi